 The mass media hype

 Flights are canceled, cities are quarantined, and hospitals are flooded with patients.
 Nearly every major news outlet from most of the countries is front-paging the news about the deadly virus.
 Many reports sound alarming on the quarantine of millions of people and thousands of confirmed deaths, but worldometer is reporting something alien.
-1,018 deaths have been confirmed so far from the Novel Coronavirus (2019-nCoV) outbreak as of February 11, 2020, and there are currently 43,146 of total confirmed cases in 28 countries.
+70,527 deaths have been confirmed so far from the Novel Coronavirus (COVID-19) outbreak as of April 6, 2020, and there are currently 1,287,128 of total confirmed cases from all over the world.
 The good news is more people are being cured than the number of deaths from the virus.
 So there are more people recovered than dying but that didn’t stop the panic from spreading.

 Back in 2005, the best case scenario occurred around the bird flu where headlines scared the U.S. was facing catastrophic extermination.
 Similarly, the same alarming tactics were used during the 2009 swine flu outbreak.
 Both pandemics turned out to be grossly exaggerated threats that benefited many corporatized media and medical companies.
 Yet why any new development is serious front-page news for novel coronavirus?
 Fact: Panic spreads faster than the disease.